pretix/pretix-docs/docs/topics/vouchers.md

 ### Creating multiple vouchers

-The :btn-icon:fontawesome-solid-plus: Create multiple new vouchers: button takes you to a dialog for creating multiple new vouchers.
+The :btn-icon:fa3-plus: Create multiple new vouchers: button takes you to a dialog for creating multiple new vouchers.
 Enter the number of voucher codes you want to create in the "Number" field.
 If you type anything into the "Prefix" field prior to generating the codes, then each code you generate will start with that prefix.
 Once you click :btn:Generate random codes:, the number of codes you specified will be displayed in the "Codes" field.